Casita Travel Terms and Conditions

 Article 11, paragraph 1

-Casita has the right to change the agreed services due to compelling circumstances as further described in Article 10, paragraph 2.
-It will notify the Tenant of this as soon as possible.
+Casita reserves the right to change the agreed-upon services due to significant circumstances as further described in Article 10, paragraph 2.
+Casita shall notify the Tenant of these changes as soon as possible.

 Article 11, paragraph 2

-In the event of a change, Casita will, if possible, make an alternative offer to the Tenant as soon as possible.
-If the Tenant cannot reasonably be expected to continue with the rental of the Accommodation, they have the right to terminate this rental agreement.
-This right expires 48 hours after the notification has reached them.
+In the event of a change, Casita shall, if possible, offer the Tenant an alternative as soon as possible.
+If the Tenant cannot reasonably be expected to continue renting the Accommodation, the Tenant shall then have the right to terminate this agreement.
+This right shall expire 48 hours after the notification has been received.

 Article 11, paragraph 3

-If this agreement is dissolved in accordance with paragraph 2, Casita is obliged to immediately refund all monies already paid by the Tenant, which Casita still has in its possession, to the client.
-Casita also undertakes to recover any amounts already paid and, where possible, to hold any liable third parties accountable for the damage suffered by the Tenant, the Landlord and itself.
-However, Casita is not obliged to do more than this towards the Tenant.
+If this agreement is terminated in accordance with paragraph 2, Casita is obligated to immediately refund to the client all monies already paid by the Tenant and still in Casita's possession.
+Casita also undertakes to reclaim any amounts already paid and, where possible, to hold liable third parties accountable for any damages suffered by the Tenant, the Landlord, and Casita itself.
+Casita is not obligated to the Renter for any more than this.

 Article 11, paragraph 4

-If the cause of the change can be attributed to the Tenant or the traveller(s), the resulting costs and damages shall be borne by the Tenant.
-If Casita saves money as a result of the change, the Tenant shall be entitled to the amount of that saving.
+If the cause of the change can be attributed to the Renter or the traveler(s), the resulting costs and damages will be borne by the Renter.
+If Casita saves money as a result of the change, the Renter is entitled to a share of the savings.

 Article 12, paragraph 1

-Without prejudice to the provisions of Articles 10, 11, 13, 14 and 15, Casita is obliged to perform the agreement in accordance with the expectations that the Tenant may reasonably have on the basis of the agreement.
-In this regard, account must be taken of facts that are generally known with regard to the agreed destination and the nature of the stay.
-The performance of this agreement must also be assessed on the basis of customs, the state of the art and the limitations and habits associated with the destination, and the nature of the agreed stay.
+Without prejudice to the provisions of Articles 10, 11, 13, 14, and 15, Casita is obligated to perform the agreement in accordance with the expectations the Renter could reasonably have based on the agreement.
+This must take into account generally known facts regarding the agreed destination and the nature of the accommodation.
+The performance of this agreement must also be assessed based on customs, the state of the art, and the limitations and customs associated with the destination and nature of the agreed accommodation.

 Article 12, paragraph 2

-If the stay does not proceed in accordance with the expectations referred to in paragraph 1, the Tenant is obliged to notify Casita as soon as possible.
+If the stay does not meet the expectations referred to in paragraph 1, the Tenant is obligated to notify Casita as soon as possible.

 Article 12, paragraph 3

-If the stay does not proceed in accordance with the expectations referred to in paragraph 1, the Landlord is obliged to compensate for any damage, unless the failure to perform cannot be attributed to it, Casita and/or the person whose assistance it uses in the performance of the agreement, because:
+If the stay does not meet the expectations referred to in paragraph 1, the Lessor is obligated to compensate for any damages, unless the failure to perform is not attributable to the Lessor, nor to Casita and/or the person whose assistance they utilize in the performance of the agreement, because:

-a. the failure to perform the agreement is attributable to the Tenant or the traveller(s); or
+a. the failure to perform the agreement is attributable to the Tenant or the traveler(s); or

-b. the failure to perform the agreement could not be foreseen or could not be remedied and is attributable to a third party who is not involved in the provision of the services included in the stay; or
+b. the failure to perform the agreement could not have been foreseen or remedied and is attributable to a third party not involved in the provision of the services included in the stay; or

-c. the failure to perform the agreement is due to an event that Casita or the person whose assistance it uses in the performance of the agreement could not foresee or remedy, even with the utmost care; or
+c. the failure to perform the agreement is attributable to an event that Casita or the person whose assistance they utilize in the performance of the agreement could not have foreseen or remedied, even with all due care. or

 d. the failure to perform the agreement is due to force majeure as referred to in paragraph 4 of this article.